stratosphereips/StratosphereLinuxIPS/docs/usage.md

 ## Modifying the configuration file

-Slips has a ```slips.conf``` the contains user configurations for different modules and general execution.
+Slips has a ```config/slips.conf``` the contains user configurations for different modules and general execution.
 Below are some of Slips features that can be modifie with respect to the user preferences.

 ### Generic configuration

 **Time window width.**

 Each IP address that appears in the network traffic of the input is represented as a profile in Slips.
 Each profile is divided into time windows.
 Each time window is 1 hour long by default, and it gathers the network traffic and its behaviour for the period of 1 hour.
-The duration of the timewindow can be changed in the the slips.conf using
+The duration of the timewindow can be changed in the the config/slips.conf using

 ```time_window_width```